 We had a few sleepless nights waiting for this inspection to be completed....the house is close to 50 years old after all.

 I was visibly shaking while the inspector was doing his job, especially when up in the roof cavity, a place I have not been able to get into for some years.

 The report however was excellent, allowing for the age of the house.
+Comments such as 'They dont make 'em like this anymore' were gratifying.
 A number of items were noted as requiring attention of course.

 While there are no signs of live termites being in the building but there is evidence of some termite damage previously occuring, which I am aware of.....no structural damage was related to it and a suggestion for a minor replacement section of timber was made.